jared-richardson/doseCLIP/README.md

 collapse_pcr_duplicates.py -h`.
 The script requires paired-end Illumina sequencing data.
 The script can take all the Piranha BED files and produce a single combined GTF file.
 ## Step 5: Counting the reads.
 Now the reads are ready to be counted.
+Count all the CLIP and SM samples.
 To count the reads I use subread.
 The page for subread can be found here- https://subread.sourceforge.net/.
 The command I use is below. -T should be set to the number of threads desired to be used when running.
 All
 HITS-CLIP samples developed for each doseCLIP experiment should be counted together.
 The '-a' parameter should be the joined GTF file from the previous step.
 ```